Mike Ford Preview, Player Props: Mariners vs. Rangers

 Mike Ford At The Plate

-- In 28.0% of his games this season, Ford has driven in at least one run.
-In eight of those games (9.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Ford has had an RBI in 23 games this season (27.7%), including eight multi-RBI outings (9.6%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.